Search This Blog

 The 1972 Presidential Election

-On November 7, 1972 the Nixon/Agnew ticket was reelected in one of the largest landslides in American political history, taking more than 60 percent of the vote and crushing the Democratic nominee, Sen. George McGovern of South Dakota.
+On November 7, 1972, the Nixon/Agnew ticket was reelected in one of the largest landslides in American political history, taking more than 60 percent of the vote and crushing the Democratic nominee, Sen. George McGovern of South Dakota.
 The President and his family visited Key Biscayne the day after the election to relax and celebrate the overwhelming victory!
 The Family along with Mr.’s Rebozo and Abplanalp spent the weekend aboard the Coco Lobo III and visiting the Ocean Reef Club at Key Largo FL.
-The President then returned to Washington to start his second term.
-The Nixon’s would return and spend Christmas at Key Biscayne and just prior to the inauguration.
+The President returned to Washington to start his second term.
+The Nixon’s would return and spend Christmas at Key Biscayne just Prior to the Inauguration.

 In Feb.1973 I was sent to Jacksonville FL. for a couple of days to install a radio base station for the Secret Service who was supporting Julie Nixon Eisenhower while she visited the city on official business.
 This visit was very low key, no staff, no press, just Secret Service support.
 All I had to do was to install a “Charlie” FM Base station and a remote console in the residence where she was staying.